mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 He frequently defers to his sport and warrior on various matters but might appear to be dismissive of them.
 Bomeyo, like most Droyne leaders, lacks neither conviction nor confidence.
 He was caste to lead and does so with great alacrity.

-Wherever Bomeyo goes, the tyafelm’s drone, Soyhsoy, is not far behind.
-Soyhsoy’s primary occupation appears to be performing coyn ceremonies.
+Wherever Bomeyo goes, the tyafelm's drone, Soyhsoy, is not far behind.
+Soyhsoy's primary occupation appears to be performing coyn ceremonies.

 Bomeyo's confidence and enthusiasm extends to outsiders as well.
-The travellers might be put off by Bomeyo’s brusque, bossy mannerisms, but they might come to see him as a devoted and caring paternal figure to his tyafelm.
+The travellers might be put off by Bomeyo's brusque, bossy mannerisms, but they might come to see him as a devoted and caring paternal figure to his tyafelm.

 ## Ferlyewá Yetrai